EU will treat Brexit extension request in all seriousness - Tusk

-STRASBOURG, France (Reuters) - The European Union should treat Britain’s request for an extension of the deadline to leave the EU in all seriousness, the chairman of EU leaders Donald Tusk said on Tuesday.
+STRASBOURG, France, Oct 22 (Reuters) - The European Union should treat Britain’s request for an extension of the deadline to leave the EU in all seriousness, the chairman of EU leaders Donald Tusk said on Tuesday.

 British Prime Minister Boris Johnson, who opposes a further extension of the exit deadline after reaching a divorce deal with the EU last week, was forced by his parliament to request a delay until Jan.
 31.